PromptCOS: Towards Content-only System Prompt Copyright Auditing for LLMs: Abstract

 \section{Abstract}

-The rapid progress of large language models (LLMs) has greatly enhanced reasoning tasks and facilitated the development of LLM-based applications.
-A critical factor in improving LLM-based applications is the design of effective system prompts, which significantly impact the behavior and output quality of LLMs.
-However, system prompts are susceptible to theft and misuse, which could undermine the interests of prompt owners.
-Existing methods protect prompt copyrights through watermark injection and verification but face challenges due to their reliance on intermediate LLM outputs (\eg, logits), which limits their practical feasibility.
+System prompts are critical for shaping the behavior and output quality of large language model (LLM)–based applications, driving substantial investment in optimizing high-quality prompts beyond traditional handcrafted designs.
+However, as system prompts become valuable intellectual property, they are increasingly vulnerable to prompt theft and unauthorized use, highlighting the urgent need for effective copyright auditing, especially watermarking.
+Existing methods rely on verifying subtle logit distribution shifts triggered by a query.
+We observe that this logit-dependent verification framework is impractical in real-world content-only settings, primarily because (1) random sampling makes content-level generation unstable for verification, and (2) stronger instructions needed for content-level signals compromise prompt fidelity.

-In this paper, we propose \texttt{PromptCOS}, a method for auditing prompt copyright based on content-level output similarity.
-It embeds watermarks by optimizing the prompt while simultaneously co-optimizing a special verification query and content-level signal marks.
-This is achieved by leveraging cyclic output signals and injecting auxiliary tokens to ensure reliable auditing in content-only scenarios.
-Additionally, it incorporates cover tokens to protect the watermark from malicious deletion.
-For copyright verification, \texttt{PromptCOS} identifies unauthorized usage by comparing the similarity between the suspicious output and the signal mark.
-Experimental results demonstrate that our method achieves high effectiveness (99.3\% average watermark similarity), strong distinctiveness (60.8\% greater than the best baseline), high fidelity (accuracy degradation of no more than 0.58\%), robustness (resilience against three types of potential attacks), and computational efficiency (up to 98.1\% reduction in computational cost).
-Our code is available at GitHub (\url{https://github.com/LianPing-cyber/PromptCOS}).
+To overcome these challenges, we propose \Name, the first content-only system prompt copyright auditing method based on content-level output similarity. \Name achieves watermark stability by designing a cyclic output signal as the conditional instruction's target.
+It preserves prompt fidelity by injecting a small set of auxiliary tokens to encode the watermark, leaving the main prompt untouched.
+Furthermore, to ensure robustness against malicious removal, we optimize cover tokens, \ie, critical tokens in the original prompt, to ensure that removing auxiliary tokens causes severe performance degradation.
+Experimental results show that \Name achieves high effectiveness (99.3\% average watermark similarity), strong distinctiveness (60.8\% higher than the best baseline), high fidelity (accuracy degradation no greater than 0.6\%), robustness (resilience against four potential attack categories), and high computational efficiency (up to 98.1\% cost saving).